Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 Each news article is processed to calculate a polarity score.
 The polarity score is calculated using VADER (Valence Aware Dictionary and sEntiment Reasoner)~\cite{Hutto_Gilbert_2014}, which is a lexicon- and rule-based sentiment analysis tool specifically designed to analyze sentiments expressed on social media and short texts.
 It works by using a predefined dictionary (lexicon) that maps words to their sentiment intensity scores, positive, negative, or neutral.
 The polarity score measures how positive, neutral, or negative a piece of text is.
 A positive score indicates optimistic sentiment, a negative score reflects pessimism, and a score near zero suggests neutral sentiment.
 Daily polarity scores are averaged to obtain a single sentiment score for each company per day.
 These sentiment scores are then used as part of the input features.

+All timestamps for the stock and news data are recorded in UTC to avoid the time zone inconsistency between different stocks.
+The news data used in this study are at the daily level, and intraday timestamps are not used.
+Each day’s polarity score is computed solely from news published on that calendar day.

-The first 70\% of the data is used for training and the remaining 30\% of the data is used for testing.
+Following the temporal order of the time series, the first 70\% of the data is used for training and the remaining 30\% of the data is used for testing.
 A sliding window of 5 days is applied to the input features.
+The stock prediction pipeline is illustrated in Algorithm~\ref{alg:stock_pipeline}.